-Laboratory buildings typically have 100% outdoor air requiring considerable energy to condition before being delivered to the rooms.
+Laboratory buildings typically have 100% outdoor air requiring considerable energy to condition on hot days before being delivered to the rooms.
 Often energy consumption is 3 to 8 times higher than office buildings.
-This is driven by requirements for 24/ 7 operation, meeting room air changes for dilution ventilation and safeguarding researchers.
+This is driven by requirements to safeguard researchers with 24/ 7 operation and room air changes for dilution ventilation.

 With any building automation approach for laboratories, the ultimate objectives are:

 - Researcher safety – local display and alarming of critical environmental parameters

 - Room pressurisation – maintain correct airflow direction and pressure

 - Ventilation – provide proper air changes for dilution control

 - Comfort – provide proper temperature and relative humidity control

 Venturi air valves that adjust and compensate for fluctuations of duct pressure by using a mechanical pressure-independent cone and spring assembly that moves in and out of the venturi orifice, increasing and decreasing the airflow in a very predictable manner.